-Consider your answers to likely interview questions and how to show your suitability for the consultancy role.
+Consider your answers to likely interview questions and how to show your suitability for the management consultancy role.
 Also have a few questions of your own, although nothing which could indicate a lack of preparation!
 Clear interest and enthusiasm is very important and are demonstrated by prep and great questions.

 Where possible use the preview screen option to check what the scene looks like.
 Don’t look down into the camera: it’s a very unflattering angle and for the other person peering up your nostrils and past your head to the ceiling or light fixture isn’t great.
 They will be unimpressed by a cameo appearance by the dog (or anyone else for that matter) or a pile of dirty laundry in the background.
 A glass of water in front of you might be wise, but a chipped Superman mug less so.
 Ensure you are in a quiet place where you won’t be disturbed.

 Be very careful with lighting: don’t sit with your back to a window.
 Good lighting is very important: you need to be seen (literally “in a good light”!) and you need to look good.

 Video is especially useful for long-distance and cross-border interviewing check time zones.
 People often state “GMT” when they actually mean British Summer Time (BST) so best to check.
 Also don’t be late!
 Best to arrive one or two minutes early, not least to allow time for sorting out last-minute technology glitches, but probably not 5-10 minutes early.
 Ensure you have allocated enough time: while video interviews are often shorter and you might have in mind a quick chat you could find it taking a lot longer so if in doubt agree the time window clearly beforehand.